Intermap Technologies: A Case Study In Value Investing

 My interest in Intermap Technologies (OTCPK:ITMSF) has been chronicled in a series of articles.
 It began when I became aware of the company from a fellow investor, who was encouraged to invest based on Intermap's prospects for closing a large P3 contract with the Democratic Republic of the Condo [DRC].
 Public Private Partnerships are hard to execute under the best of circumstances.
 They hinge on the prime contractor's ability to deliver project financing, which can be challenging due to the inherent risks associated with completing large projects.

-I was intrigued however by the debt structure of the company.
+I was intrigued, however, by the debt structure of the company.
 Part of Intermap's financing arrangement with its lender, a Canadian hedge fund named Vertex One, was a perpetuity debt royalty for 17.5% of the net revenues of the company.
 With that level of debt, I questioned if the company could ever become profitable enough to deliver value to its shareholders.

 A Bear Turns Bullish